 The other day, a Facebook fan wrote in with the following question: “I love my pets, but still eat meat.
 What’s wrong with that?”
 And I offered the following response, breaking it down into five key points:

-- The question itself reveals an unexamined adherence to our dominant culture’s belief that humans have a natural right to exploit other species — a sense of “privilege” ingrained in us since childhood.
-So to understand the answer, you must first be willing to question your most basic assumptions about animals, namely the belief in human superiority and consequently the inferiority of other animals who are said to possess no other purpose or value than to serve as our resources.
+- Superiority complex.
+The question itself reveals an unexamined adherence to our dominant culture’s belief that humans have a natural right to exploit other species — a sense of “privilege” ingrained in us since childhood.
+So to understand the answer, you must first be willing to question your most basic assumptions about our relationship with animals — namely the belief in human superiority and consequently the inferiority of other animals who are said to possess no other purpose or value than to serve as our resources.

-- Regardless of what emotion we feel toward an animal — whether it be love or hate or indifference — that animal is a sentient being, that is, able to sense physical and psychological states of pain and pleasure, in the same way we do.
+- Sentience.
+Regardless of what emotion we feel toward an animal — whether it be love or hate or indifference — that animal is a sentient being, that is, able to sense physical and psychological states of pain and pleasure, in the same way we do.
 The fact is, an individual animal cares about what happens to him or her, regardless of what we think of him or her.
 We know with certainty that all birds, mammals, fish and many other marine animals are sentient, according to the best science we have and as evidenced from first-hand observation.

-- Referring to an animal as “meat” divorces the animal from any identity except as a product for consumption.
+- Objectification.
+Referring to an animal as “meat” strips her of her true identity and reduces her to a mere product for consumption.
 “Meat” is the language of objectification — an attempt to turn a someone into a something.
-But this is inaccurate.
-Animals are not inanimate objects; they are sentient beings with specific interests, desires and subjective awareness.
+We know perfectly well that animals are not inanimate objects; they are sentient beings with specific interests, emotional states, desires and subjective awareness.
 Referring to animals as “meat” disconnects us from the reality of the animal and thus disconnects us from the reality that certain food choices exploit and harm animals.

 - Might does not make right.
-Eating “meat” is a symbol of human power over vulnerable sentient beings.
-“Meat”-eating feeds our ego at the expense of and violation of others.
+Eating “meat” is a symbol of human power over powerless sentient beings.
+Meat-eating feeds our ego at the expense of and violation of others.
 We do not eat “meat” today out of necessity because, unlike certain species, we are not obligate carnivores.
 We eat “meat” by choice, for the satisfaction we get out of it (and, in some cases, from mistaken beliefs about nutrition).
-So, if you say you care about animals, then you cannot morally defend causing them suffering and death just to satisfy some fleeting, trivial pleasure you get in eating them.
-Instead, you would acknowledge their basic right to sovereignty over their own bodies, and you would protect them from being exploited by humans for trivial reasons, particularly when those trivial reasons are, for them, a matter of life and death.
+If you claim to care about animals, then you cannot morally defend causing them suffering and death just to satisfy some fleeting, trivial pleasure you get in eating them.
+Instead, you would defend, at the very least, their basic right to sovereignty over their own bodies which would protect them from being exploited by humans for trivial reasons that are, for them, literally a matter of life and death.